Buddhi Narayan Shrestha

-Buddhi Narayan Shrestha is a Nepalese geographer specialising on the border issues of Nepal.
-He served as the director general of the Survey Department of Nepal, and is currently the managing director of Bhumichitra Mapping Company.
-His book titled Boundary of Nepal has won the Madan Puraskar prize.
+Buddhi Narayan Shrestha (born 1 May 1941) is a Nepalese geographer and surveyor specialising in the border issues of Nepal.
+He served as the director general of the Survey Department of Nepal, retiring in 1992, and is a prominent advocate of the Greater Nepal concept.
+His book Boundary of Nepal won the Madan Puraskar prize in 2000.
+He is currently the managing director of Bhumichitra Mapping Company.

 Life and career

 Shrestha received a master's degree in geography with land surveying from the Tribhuvan University in 1964.
 After receiving training in land surveying at the West Bengal Survey Institute in Calcutta, he carried out Ph.D. research at the Tribhuvan University.
 His research area was dealing with border issues of Nepal with "special reference to the demarcation of Mechi and Mahakali riverine segments" and their implications for the border management system of Nepal.

 Shrestha worked in the Land Survey Department of Nepal for 27 years, in positions ranging from survey officer to director general, retiring in 1992.
 Afterwards, he became a consultant and later the managing director for the Bhumichitra Mapping Company.

 Shrestha served on the Nepal–India and Nepal–China Joint boundary Committees.
 He serves on the Board of Nepal's Institute of Foreign Affairs, as a nominee of the Nepal Government.
 He is the President of Nepal Institution of Chartered Surveyors.